saffronsoftware/Dom.coffee/README.md

 ##### Returns
 The closest parent of this element that matches `selector`.
-A DOM element (not Dom.coffee element) is returned.
+A DOM element (not a Dom.coffee element) is returned.

 #### `.find(selector)`
 ##### Arguments